-I. Format of the 2016 Event .2
+I. Fori nat of the 2017 Event .2

 A. When and Where .2

-B. Team Event Format .2
+B. Team Event Format. .2

 C. Pair Event Format .2

 D. Prize Eligibility .3

 II.
-Definitions .4
+Def initions .4

-III.]
-III.Proprieties.
+III.
+Proprieties .4

-IV.Eligibility .5
+IV.
+Elig ibility .5

 A. All Participants .5

 B. Teams .5

 C. Pairs .5

-V. Withdrawal
+V. Wit ndrawal

 A. Before the Event Starts .6

 B. After the Event Starts .6

 VI.
-VI.Systems, Conventions, and Alerts
+Syst tems, Conventions, and Alerts

 A. Methods Allowed

 B. ACBL Convention Card .7

 C. Alert Procedures .7

-VII.Round Robin Procedures .8
+VII.
+Round Robin Procedures .8

 A. Scoring .8

 B. Order of Play .8

 C. Tie Breaking in the Team Event .8

-VIII.Championship Final Procedures.
+VIII.
+Championship Final Procedures

 IX.
-IX.Pair Event Procedures
+Pair Event Procedures .9

-X. Time .10
+X. Tim e .10

 A. Time allotted .10

 B. Penalties .10

 C. Tardiness .10

 XI.
-Proc redures for Bidding Boxes, Opening Leads, and Questions .11
+Pro cedures for Bidding Boxes, Opening Leads, and Questions .11

 A. Bidding Boxes .11

 B. Procedures for Opening Leads and Questions .11

-XII XII.Security
+XII.
+Security

 A. Rules Applicable to Players .12

 B. Rules Applicable to Kibitzers .12

-I. FORMAT OF THE 2016 EVENT
+I. FORMAT OF THE 2017 EVENT

-The Bay Area High School Bridge Championship is sponsored by Silicon Valley Youth Bridge (SiVY Bridge) and the Center for Bridge Education (CBE).
-This document outlines the General Conditions of Contest (CoC) for the 2016 event.
+The Bay Area High School Bridge Championship is sponsored by Silicon Valley Youth Bridge (SiVY Bridge) and the Peninsula Youth Bridge.
+This document outlines the General Conditions of Contest (CoC) for the 2017 event.
 Deviations from some of the details of these conditions may be authorized by the director in charge (DIC) if required by changes in circumstances.